Famous Opals Halley’s Comet Opal, Guinness Book Of Record Gemstone.

-About us jewelry designer specialising in limited heritage certificate of authenticity Australian opals,Graham Black Opal, Heritage Register Submission read “Opal More rarely, specimens contain precious opal and these are surely among the most beautiful natural objects on earth.
-The opal is of the highest quality, characterised by red/black gems of superlative brilliance,in every conceivable pattern – including harlequin, picture stones and Chinese writing.
+About Graham jewelry designers specializing in limited heritage certificate of authenticity Australian opals,Graham Black opal mine and leaning tree claim Heritage Register Submission read “Opal more rarely, specimens contain precious opal”And these are surely among the most beautiful natural objects on earth.
+The opal is of the highest quality, characterized by red black gems of superlative brilliance,in every conceivable pattern including harlequin, picture stones and Chinese writing.

 The first British and European prospectors pioneers explores that heard about the rare multicolor that sparkled dazzling red fire from rocks and stones, travelled to these locations and started the first opal mining fields.
 Hard men it was all blood sweat and tears in the semi-arid deserts no fresh water most of the year, stinking hot summers and cold winters, all backbreaking work by hand.
 No machinery, candle lighting shovels and picks and a hand held windless to wind up a bucket of clay from the bottom of the shaft.
 A cable was connected to the bucket back to the handheld windless that have to be rotated 360° many times by manpower to allow the bucket to come to the surface under intense heat, image above is very near where the Halley’s Comet Opal was found.

 View Google maps at 3 mile Halley’s comet opal Guinness book of world Records gemstone location.